scan3ls/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## Task Description

-1. Prints a string using custom _putchar function
+0. Prints a string using custom _putchar function.

+1. Prints the alpha bet in lowercase using custom functions.